ciroanni/screen-grabbing-utility/README.md

 # PDS project 2023
 Rust code for a screen grabbing utility capable of acquiring what is currently shown in a display, post-process it and make it available in one or more formats.

-v1.0.2: Radio buttons for output format added.
+:bangbang: v1.0.2: Radio buttons for output format added.
 (Feature 5)

 v1.0.1: Makes a screenshot of the entire main display.
 Feature 1 & 2 & 5 partially implemented.

 Future features:
 1. Platform Support: The utility should be compatible with multiple desktop operating systems, including Windows, macOS, and Linux. :white_check_mark:
 2. User Interface (UI): The utility should have an intuitive and user-friendly interface that allows users to easily navigate through the application's features.
 3. Selection Options: The utility should allow the user to restrict the grabbed image to a custom area selected with a click and drag motion.
 The selected area may be further adjusted with subsequent interactions.
 4. Hotkey Support: The utility should support customizable hotkeys for quick screen grabbing.
 Users should be able to set up their preferred shortcut keys.